eggsactly/arduino-wardriving/README.md

 * ~~A PCB design that I'm working on~~
 * A better antenna for GPS and WiFi, that will help to speed up satellite lock-up and enlarge WiFi coverage

+## What is different in this fork ##
+* Used parts from one vendor, Adafruit, for A E S T H E T I C purposes and to eliminate need to make custom circuit board.
+* Took out previously recorded check, I felt checking to see if an AP was already recorded would become inefficient over time, so it was removed.
+* Put the output CSV into Wigle CSV format.

 ## What do you need to configure?
 Nothing, but you can:
 * Setup CS pin for SD card module on *ARDUINO_USD_CS* variable